Carrick a Rede Rope Bridge

 From North America

 Dublin Airport is the most convenient airport for visitors to Northern Ireland coming from the United States and Canada.
 You can travel to and from Dublin Airport to Belfast City in a number of ways.
 If you are renting a car in Dublin Airport be sure to book a Sat-Nav as well.
 This will come in handy to find your way out of Dublin city more than anything else.
 Once you find your way onto the M1 motorway the rest of the journey is pretty much plain sailing.
-Just remember that once you cross the border into Northern Ireland that the speed limit is read in miles per hour, whereas in the Republic it is in kilometers per hour.
+Just remember that once you cross the border into Northern Ireland that the speed limit is read in miles per hour, whereas in the Republic it is in kilometres per hour.
 You can also avail of the direct bus from Dublin Airport to Belfast City via Aircoach and Expressway, this journey takes, on average, 2 hours and costs around 13 euro one-way.

 Arriving by Bus